Import requirements for puppies and kittens from EU-countries to Finland can be found on the left side menu.

 The passport of a pet that follows the 28-day programme shall indicate this on the echinococcus treatment page in Finnish or Swedish as well as in English.
 The markings of the 28-day programme have been made in the pet passport starting from the beginning of 2012.
 If the passport pages are filled up, the dog is issued a new passport.
 Both the old and the new passport should be carried when travelling with the dog.

-No anti-echinococcus treatment is required of dogs travelling to Finland directly from the United Kingdom, Norway, Ireland or Malta.
+No anti-echinococcus treatment is required of dogs travelling to Finland directly from Norway, Ireland or Malta.

 4. Pet passport